Average Burial Insurance Costs By Age

 Type of policy

-There are two main types of life insurance- term life and whole life.
-A term life insurance policy is a temporary policy that generally lasts until age 80.
-Additionally, the price will often increase every five years.
-For example, Globe life burial policies and AARP life insurance plans have a cost increase every five years, and the policy completely terminates when you turn 80 years old.
+There are two main types of life insurance: term life and whole life.
+A term life insurance policy is temporary and generally lasts until age 80.
+Additionally, the price often increases every five years.
+For example, Globe life burial policies and AARP life insurance plans have a cost increase every five years, and the policy completely terminates when you turn 80.

 Alternatively, whole life is a type of permanent life insurance that lasts forever, and the cost cannot increase over time.
 Comparatively, term life will always be cheaper than a whole life policy because term coverage expires around age 80.